webcomputing/assistant-validations/README.md

 ## assistant-validations

 assistant-validations is an [AssistantJS][1] component which gives you an easy way to validate entities in your voice application.
 Install assistant-validations with
-`npm install assistant-validations --save` and add it as an dependency to your `index.ts`:
+`npm install assistant-validations --save` and add it as a dependency to your `index.ts`:

 ```typescript
 import { descriptor as validationsDescriptor } from "assistant-validations";